craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Creation:
 	- 1 Watch spent at 18+ Alchemy, Herbalism, or Medical
 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
-	- 1x "Fresh Clean Blood" -> 1x Bloodbag
+	- 1x "Fresh, Clean Blood" -> 1x Bloodbag

 LOCATE: You attempt to find a vein.
 Make a Medicine Check.
 If the result is 14 or higher, continue.
 Otherwise, you failed to locate a vein, and must spend another Action Point to retry.